-From village Vlaški do we move on to capital of Šumadija wine region, to Topola, where Royal family Karađorđević nurtured their vineyards and where they created famous Trijumf wine.
-Royal wine cellars nowadays are publicly owned and they grow grapes on 11 hectares only, compared to 50 hectares from the period of kingdom.
-The highlight of Royal winery is the original king’s wine cellar which is in excellent condition, so you’ll have the opportunity to see how king made his wine some 85 year ago.
-The biggest treasure of Royal cellar is the old archive where they keep wines from the 1930s.
+Following this wine route you’ll reach the capital of Šumadija wine region, Topola.
+On the slopes of Oplenac hill royal family Karađorđević nurtured their vineyards, from which they produced famous Trijumf (Triumph) wine.
+Royal wine cellars nowadays are state owned and they grow grapes on 11 hectares only.
+The highlight of King’s Winery is the original king’s wine cellar which is in excellent condition, so you’ll have the opportunity to see how the king made his wine more than 90 years ago.
+The biggest treasure of the Royal cellar is the old archive where they keep wines from the 1930s.
 You’ll only get to try modern wines, not those from the 1930s.

 Details on prices and services

-|Refreshements during journey|
+|Bottled water during journey|

-|Lunch ~ 20€ per person*|
+|Lunch 30€ per person*|

-|* Price shown is price for lunch per person including three courses and four different wines matching the food.|
+|* Price shown is price for lunch per person including three courses and three different wines matching the food.|